 Climb to the Binucot Beach viewpoint

-We explored the ocean-side of the Binucot Beach viewpoint and the rocks became to look very familiar.
+We explored the ocean side of the Binucot Beach viewpoint and the rocks began to look very familiar.
 Throughout Tablas Island, there were many similarities with the famous El Nido.
 The rocks at Binucot Beach viewpoint were jagged and dramatic just like in Palawan!
 We trod carefully as we continued our exploration across the hill.

 Eventually, I found a spot that looked perfect for a little cliff jump.
 I decided to jump from down low as I wanted to check the height first.
 It was deep but better to be safe than sorry.
-I then swam back to the ocean-side of the Binucot Beach viewpoint.
+I then swam back to the ocean side of the Binucot Beach viewpoint.
 I swam through epic slot caves and discovered some amazing little spots.
-It’s definitely worth snorkeling out on the ocean-side of the hill.
+This is definitely one of my favorite tourist spots on Tablas Island.

 View the full blog post: BINUCOT BEACH VIEWPOINT & SUNSET ON TABLAS, ROMBLON